 That said, I’ve recently lived- and worked-through a Situation with one of my Japanese corporate clients, which, of course, will remain nameless.
 I won’t describe the Situation.
 I will say that I’ve enjoyed serving this client for more than a decade and hope to continue to for years to come.
 The client seems satisfied with my work, too.
 I’m honored to have been this company’s U.S. attorney for these many years.

-What I can do, is offer up a story.
+What I can do is share a story with you, dear readers.
 The facts laid-out in this story are nothing like the facts involved in the Situation I’ve been a witness to.
 However, by reading the story set forth below, a true story, you will begin to understand the broader contours of the Situation, about which I’m not allowed to, and would never, discuss.
 By reading the story, though, you will begin to understand a lot about Doing Business in Japan (or with Japanese companies that do business overseas).

 This very short story, Parking Anyone?, is true.
 Robert J. Collins wrote it.
 Collins was a corporate executive for an American company in Japan for years.
 He wrote columns about his adventures as an American businessman living and working in Japan for The Japan Times.
 A couple of times his columns were gathered together and sold as books.
 This was back in the late 1980s.
 Collins wrote under the pseudonym “Max Danger,” though everyone knew that Max Danger and Robert J. Collins were the same guy.
 Collins’ Max Danger books remain Must Reads for anyone who finds himself, herself, on the brink of Doing Business in Japan.